JavaScript is required

 The National Model Code

-• personal electronic devices that can take images or videos, personal storage and file transfer media should not be in possession of any person while providing education and care working directly with children
+No one carries a personal electronic device (including one that can take images or videos, store media or transfer media) while providing education and care working directly with children.

-• any exceptions to the restrictions on personal devices should:
+Exceptions to the restrictions on personal devices are:

-• be limited to essential purposes other than the taking of images or videos of children
+• limited to essential purposes (that are not to do with taking images or videos of children)

-• be authorised in writing by the approved provider (or another means if not reasonably practicable), and
+• authorised in writing by the approved provider (or another means if not practical)

-• only be authorised where access does not impede the active supervision of children
+• only authorised if access does not get in the way of actively supervising children.

 3. Actions and procedures